Opel Cascada: Design

 Regional differences include ISOFIX points standard both Opel, Vauxhall and Holden models while the Holden Cascada also has top tether mounts.
-Excluding Holden all Buick, Opel and Vauxhall (Elite trim from 2016) Cascadas include GM's OnStar System as of 2016 as GM expands the service into Europe.
+Excluding Holden, all Buick, Opel and Vauxhall (Elite trim from 2016) Cascadas include GM's OnStar System as of 2016 as GM expanded the service into Europe.

 Cargo capacity is 380 L with the top raised and 280 L with the top stowed.
-To allow for longer cargo, each side of the 50:50 split rear seatbacks can be lowered by their own control, while standing at the open rear trunk — via an electro-magnetic system, marketed as Flexfold.
-Because the taillights are entirely located on the trunk lid, a second set of tail lights inside the trunk remain visible when the lid is raised, complying with (e.g.) European safety regulations.
+To allow for longer cargo, each side of the 50/50 split rear seatbacks could be lowered by their own control, while standing at the open rear trunk—via an electro-magnetic system, marketed as Flexfold.
+Because the taillights are entirely located on the trunk lid, a second set of tail lights inside the trunk remain visible when the lid is raised, complying with safety regulations in Europe and other countries.

-Front seats have automatic shoulder-belt presenters, where the outboard seatbelt buckle is mounted on an electrically-powered telescopic arm, which extends forward, "presenting" the seatbelt to driver or front passenger — triggered when the door is closed and the ignition is switched on.
+Front seats have automatic shoulder-belt presenters, where the outboard seatbelt buckle is mounted on an electrically powered telescopic arm, which extends forward, "presenting" the seatbelt to driver or front passenger—triggered when the door is closed and the ignition is switched on.
 The arm retracts when the seatbelt is fastened.

 A system marketed as Easy Entry is activated by manually releasing the front seat back and tilting it forward.
 This electronically moves the front seats forward to facilitate access to the 2+2 rear seating, which is moved back again by tilting the seat rearward.
 As the driver or passenger seat moves back and senses the knees of a rear occupant, it stops and returns the seat forward approximately an inch.

 Structurally, the passenger cell primarily uses high-strength and ultra-high-strength steels.
 Built into the doors at the beltline, are diagonally running ultra-strong steel struts and reinforcements.
 The A-pillars on each sides of the windshield are high-strength press hardening steels, which are surrounded by hot-rolled and then cold-bent, oval-shaped steel tubes.
 The design also uses reinforced rocker panels with increased cross section; underbody reinforcements including X-braces, V-braces and additional brackets; and a reinforced “torsion box” bulkhead behind the rear seats that incorporates the pop-up roll bars.
-Opel claimed the body of the Cascada was 43% stiffer then that of the previous generation Astra H TwinTop, and works in tandem with the HiPer Strut suspension layout.
+Opel claimed the body of the Cascada was 43% stiffer than the previous generation Astra H TwinTop, and worked in tandem with the HiPer Strut suspension layout.